kjw3/aiml.training/content/_index.md

 ## Introduction

-Welcome to AIML Training – your premier online hub dedicated to comprehensive learning and development in Artificial Intelligence and Machine Learning.
+Welcome to AI ML Training – your premier online hub dedicated to comprehensive learning and development in Artificial Intelligence and Machine Learning.
 Our platform provides world-class training, resources, and support, allowing individuals and organizations to navigate the transformative landscape of AI & ML with confidence and competence.

 ## Our Mission: